 - Nine weeks

-- Starts: TBA
+- Contact campuses for start date

 - Full-time

 - Approx tuition fees, entire program: \$8,900

 This program combines hands-on equipment operation with training in an excavator simulator.
 You'll also get the industrial certifications and entry level service and maintenance skills you need to work as an excavator operator.